VerPlaPoS

 Short description

-Based on the results obtained, recommendations for action will be formulated for the industries examined and then summarised into compact documentation.
-The recommendations for action are derived in close coordination with all partners and on the basis of the strengths and weaknesses, opportunities and risks of the solutions and strategies jointly identified throughout the course of the project.
-The aim is to achieve a clear impact assessment for the solutions and strategies developed and thus contribute to a reduction in use of plastics on the consumer side.
+Based on the results obtained, recommendations for action were formulated for the industries examined and then summarised into compact documentation.
+The recommendations for action were derived in close coordination with all partners and on the basis of the strengths and weaknesses, opportunities and risks of the solutions and strategies jointly identified throughout the course of the project.
+The aim was to achieve a clear impact assessment for the solutions and strategies developed and thus contribute to a reduction in use of plastics on the consumer side.

 Case Studies

-Several case studies in the areas of food packaging and textiles are conducted within this project.
-For example, alternative packaging variants are developed for the following areas: service packaging, bowls/trays and bags for baked goods.
-These packaging alternatives will be tested in the course of the project with regard to "quality", ”consumer acceptance” and for improvement of the "plastic index".
+Several case studies in the areas of food packaging and textiles were conducted within this project.
+For example, alternative packaging variants were developed for the following areas: service packaging, bowls/trays and bags for baked goods.
+These packaging alternatives were tested in the course of the project with regard to "quality", ”consumer acceptance” and for improvement of the "plastic index".

-In the field of textiles, innovative strategies for the analysis of the entire textile supply chain to identify avoidable use of plastics are established together with practice partners.
-In addition, sustainable recycling strategies are developed that consider plastics as a promising resource for innovative manufacturing and production processes (for men's fashion and functional textiles).
-The focus is on additive manufacturing processes (colloquially: 3D printing) that offer innovative recycling solutions across divisions and industries.
+In the field of textiles, innovative strategies for the analysis of the entire textile supply chain to identify avoidable use of plastics were established together with practice partners.
+In addition, sustainable recycling strategies were developed that consider plastics as a promising resource for innovative manufacturing and production processes (for men's fashion and functional textiles).
+The focus was on additive manufacturing processes (colloquially: 3D printing) that offer innovative recycling solutions across divisions and industries.